• Skip to primary navigation

 • Reader Comments & Ratings

-• Hand's on cooking time is minimal.
-This is a straightforward meal as the lamb ragu is left to simmer away on the stove.
+• Hand's on cooking time is minimal and the ragu is left to simmer away on the stove.

-• I hate to see anything go to waste, so try these other great tasting recipes for using up the weekend's roast, my Leftover Roast Beef & Wild Rice Soup, or Steak Crostini.
+• I hate to see anything go to waste, so try these other great tasting recipes for using up the roast meat, my Leftover Roast Beef & Wild Rice Soup, or Steak Crostini.

 What to Serve with Leftover Lamb Ragu

-My leftover lamb ragu is a filling dish so I keep any side dishes simple.
+My leftover lamb ragu is filling, so I keep any side dishes simple.
 I serve the ragu with my favorite pasta, in this case rigatoni.
+Wide, sturdy pasta shapes help hold the rich sauce beautifully.
 But you can use any shape or swap the pasta for gnocchi.

 This is a hearty dish so I keep the sides simple, and a simple salad is always my go to.
 A dressed green salad is ideal, or try my Roasted Squash & Zucchini with Goats Cheese.